EMDK/docs/edge/source/api/securenfc/PassThruApduProcessor.md

 **Parameters:**

-cmdApdu - Command APDU (C-APDU) to be processed by smart card
+`cmdApdu` - Command APDU (C-APDU) to be processed by smart card

-expectedRespLength - Length of expected response.
-Pass this parameter as 0
+`expectedRespLength` - Length of expected response.
+Pass this parameter as 0, when
+            expected response length is unknown while calling this API.

-userFormattedProtocolFrame - This parameter applicable for only T1 protocol.
+`userFormattedProtocolFrame` - This parameter applicable for only T1 protocol.
 Typically user
-            will provide this parameter as false. true: User provides frame header
+            will provide this parameter as false. true: User provides frame header, Command APDU (C-APDU) and trailer. false: User provides only Command APDU (C-APDU).
+Typically user will provide this parameter as false.

 **Returns:**

-byte
+byte - Response APDU (R-APDU) received from smart card (tags).

 **Throws:**